Healthy Homes Assessment Manor Park

 Draught Stopping Manor Park

-Draughts may lead to lower temperatures in homes.
-A draughty house costs more to heat, which means wasting energy and increased bills.
+Draughts can lead to low temperatures inside homes.
+A draughty house is more expensive to heat, meaning wasting energy and resulting in higher bills.

-There is no require to block gaps or holes that are part of the building.
-For instance, small gaps around windows and doors could be required to allow for movement within the structure as the home warms and cools so that they can still be opened and closed rather than securing.
-We will check the windows and doors in an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes which are part of the building.
+For example, tiny gaps around windows and doors could be required to allow for movement within the building as the house heats and cools, in order to let them be shut and opened, rather than sticking.
+We will check all doors and windows during the Healthy Homes assessment of your rental property.

 draught stopping building inspections